STEP 1: Do you qualify as an eligible offender for expungement?

 - serving any term of probation or parole; and / or

 - paying any and all fines (including restitution).

-Court costs should not be used as a reason to stop you from expunging your criminal record.
+Remember, court costs should not be used as a reason to stop you from expungement of a criminal record.

-- File an application for expungment in the court you were convicted, along with $50 filing fee;
+- File an application for expungement in the court you were convicted, along with $50 filing fee;

 - Case will be set for a hearing;

-- The State may file an objection to your application for expungment;
+- The State may file an objection to your application for expungement;

 STEP 7: At the hearing you must prove that: